talkable/talkable-docs/source/android_sdk/deep_linking.rst

       </activity>

 6. Setup App Links for Android 6+.
-App Links (supported on Android 6.0 (API level 23) and higher) allow taking the user directly to the app on the link click without the browser window in the middle.
+App Links (supported on Android 6.0 (API level 23) and higher) allow the user to be taken directly to the app on the link click without the browser window in the middle.
 Check the official `Android App Links docs`_ for more details.
-   To set up them add intent filter with the following host configuration to the activity that must be opened from the deep link:
+   To set them up add intent filter with the following host configuration to the activity that must be opened from the deep link:

    .. code-block:: xml